-- a) If two (2) or more teams are tied, standings will be determined by ranking the teams on the basis of most wins in regular season play. - b) If the standings determined in step a) contain any further ties, those teams whose standing was not determined in step a) will have the following format applied, with all games played by the tied teams against each other being considered (i.e. If three (3) teams are still tied, then all games played involving any two (2) of the three (3) tied teams will be used in breaking the tie): teams will be ranked by highest winning percentage in these games - i.
+a) If two (2) or more teams are tied, standings will be determined by ranking the teams on the basis of most wins in regular season play.

+- i.
 Teams will be ranked by highest winning percentage in these games - ii.
 Any teams still tied will be ranked by most goals-for in these games - iii.
 Any teams still tied will be ranked by least goals against in these games - iv.
 Any teams still tied will be ranked by the least penalty minutes in these games